hyprwm/hyprland-wiki/pages/Getting Started/Master-Tutorial.md

 ## Force apps to use Wayland

 A lot of apps will use Wayland by default.

-Chromium (and other browsers based on it or electron) don't.
-You need to pass `--enable-features=UseOzonePlatform --ozone-platform=wayland` to them or use `.conf` files where possible.
-Chromium-based browsers also should have a toggle in `chrome://flags`.
+Chromium-based browsers and Electron based apps (like VS Code) don't.
+You need to start them with the flag `--enable-features=UseOzonePlatform --ozone-platform=wayland` or use `.conf` files where possible.

+For most electron apps, it is sufficient to put `--enable-features=UseOzonePlatform --ozone-platform=wayland` in `~/.config/electron-flags.conf`.

+VS Code is known to not work with that though.
+The solution is to create `~/.config/code-flags.conf`, and put the flag there.
+This will also work with VS Codium (with `~/.config/codium-flags.conf`).

+Chromium-based browsers should have a toggle in `chrome://flags`.
 Search for _"ozone"_ and select Wayland.

-For most electron apps, you should put the above in `~/.config/electron-flags.conf`.
-VSCode is known to not work with that though.

 A few more environment variables for forcing Wayland mode are documented [here](../../Configuring/Environment-variables).